 Student teaching is the culminating experience of the teacher-preparation program.
 Its purpose is to help the student develop into a competent professional.
 Student teaching is physically and psychologically exhausting, but it is also satisfying.
 It is a full-time commitment and will consume most of the student's time in the semester in which it occurs.
 It takes place under the supervision of qualified program faculty and cooperating teachers.
 Student teachers will have two experiences (different grades and different schools) over the semester.
-All placements are in Pennsylvania schools near the College.
+All placements are in Pennsylvania schools near the University.
 In addition to daily classroom experience, students are required to attend a weekly seminar with their College supervisors.
 Courses associated with student teaching include:

 - Education 370 Seminar for Early Childhood Educators: Advocacy, Ethics, Leadership, Collaboration.
 Required for all early childhood education candidates.

 - Education 371 Issues in Middle-Level Education.
 Required for all middle-level education candidates.